-Shana Bernstein (Ph.D., Stanford University, 2003) specializes in 20th Century U.S. History, particularly comparative urban social reform movements.
-She is Associate Professor of History at Southwestern University in Texas and a Visiting Associate Professor at Northwestern University.
-Her first book, Bridges of Reform: Interracial Civil Rights Activism in Twentieth-Century Los Angeles (Oxford University Press, 2011), reinterprets U.S. civil rights activism by revealing its roots in the interracial efforts of Mexican, Jewish, African, and Japanese Americans in mid-century Los Angeles, and showing how the early Cold War facilitated, rather than derailed, some forms of activism.
-Bernstein is currently working on two studies.
-Jewish Americans in the American Century integrates Jewish Americans into twentieth-century U.S. history, revealing how they shaped twentieth-century U.S. history in previously unrecognized, and central, ways, particularly in terms of secularism, foreign policy, civil rights, feminism, and political liberalism more broadly.
-The second project examines the environmental justice activism of multiracial working class, immigrant neighborhoods in Chicago from the early through mid twentieth century.
-She teaches classes on comparative race and ethnicity, immigration, environmental health, and the U.S. West.
+Shana Bernstein (Ph.D., Stanford University) specializes in 20th Century U.S. History, particularly comparative race and ethnicity.
+Before joining Northwestern's faculty, where she teaches in the Legal Studies, American Studies, and Asian American Studies Programs as well as the History Department, she was Associate Professor of History at Southwestern University in Texas.
+She is a Distinguished Lecturer for the Organization of American Historians and a former Public Voices Fellow with Northwestern's OpEd Project.
+She has won fellowships from the Mellon Foundation and the Huntington Library, among other institutions.
+Her first book, Bridges of Reform: Interracial Civil Rights Activism in Twentieth-Century Los Angeles (Oxford University Press, 2011), reinterprets U.S. civil rights activism by revealing its roots in the interracial efforts of Mexican, Jewish, African, and Japanese Americans in mid-century Los Angeles, and by showing how the early Cold War facilitated, rather than derailed, some forms of activism.
+Bernstein is currently working on a project examining the history of strawberries from an environmental, consumer, and worker perspective.

 Phone number: 847-491-7560